 A Two-Car Family

-Ginger brought her VW Bug into the marriage which I drove it until the mid-to-late 80’s when I totalled it one morning delivering newspapers as a second job.
+Ginger brought her VW Bug into the marriage which I ended up driving more than her until the mid-to-late 80’s when I totaled it one morning delivering newspapers as a second job.
 She never forgave me.
-When we had the Ford Pinto she drove it more than me but we got rid of it because of many problems and dangers.
-I don’t remember what she drove after that, but I’m pretty sure we always had two cars, even when I rode the bus to work.
+I replaced it with the VW Van which she didn’t like to drive, so I drove it and she drove my Le Mans until we got the Ford Pinto that she drove more than me but we got rid of it because of many problems and dangers.
+I don’t remember what she drove after that, probably one of the Toyotas, but I’m pretty sure we always had two cars, even when I rode the bus to work.
 The 80’s are a blur now.

 Preferred White and Ended up with Black!

 My “logical” thinking was that white would reflect the sun and keep the car cooler and was also more visible to other drivers.
 Thus my first two Toyotas were white.
 I drove a green pickup the whole 3-years in The Gambia (mission-owned) and thus wanted one when I returned.
 The best-rated low-priced pickup was the Toyota Tacoma and the only color in my price range and requirements was black.
 Well, I got used to it and decided I liked black, hot or not!
-Then when I totalled it in 2008 I was out of the photo business and just wanted an affordable transportation again and after research decided the best value was the Toyota Yaris and still love it.
-(Thought about getting another one in Costa Rica.
-But the only one they had without electric locks and windows (I don’t like) was black.
-So fwas in a black automobile the whole of this 21st Century or until Costa Rica carless.
+Then when I totaled it in 2008 I was out of the photo business and just wanted an affordable transportation again and after research decided the best value was the Toyota Yaris and I still love it.
+(Thought about getting another one in Costa Rica.)
+The only one they had in the style I wanted was black again! 🙂 Thus I was in a black automobile until Costa Rica carless.
 And I kind of liked the quiet sophistication of a black car, especially when it is waxed and shiny!

 So Maybe They Do Tell a Story

 In one quirky sort of way they tell a lot about how I lived and what my priorities were, both starting off as a young adult and ending life in my senior years.
 Cars are an interesting picture of it all.
-And each car could tell a lot of stories I’m sure.
+And if cars could talk, each one could tell a lot of stories I’m sure.
 And maybe I will try to tell some of the individual car stories here later.
 There are several!
-And the bus stories for Costa Rica too!
+And the bus stories for Costa Rica too! 🙂

 I have used photos of my actual car where I could find one.
-The following I could not find and used images found on the internet that are the same color and make as the one I had: The ’55 Chevy, Ford Pinto, VW Van, Toyota Tercel and Corolla.
+The following I could not find a photo of and used images found on the internet that are the same color and make as the one I had: The ’55 Chevy (finally found one below), Ford Pinto, VW Van, Toyota Tercel and Toyota Corolla.
 Yeah, It is hard to believe I had that many cars without photographing!